Easter in Ghana: How Faith Turns Into Kwahu Migration

-Every year, as April tiptoes in with palm fronds and church bells, Ghana prepares for a sacred season of reflection—one that begins at Golgotha and, quite remarkably, ends in Kwahu.
+Every year, as April arrives with palm fronds and church bells, Ghana prepares for deep reflection—one that quietly transforms into one of the most organized human movements in the country.

-It is perhaps the only country where the journey from the cross to the cliffs happens in under 72 hours.
+It is perhaps the only place where the journey from the cross to the cliffs happens in under 72 hours.

 And we do it with impressive coordination.

 Good Friday arrives with the seriousness it deserves.
 Churches fill early.
-White and black garments, long retired from wardrobes, suddenly return to active duty.
-Choirs rehearse with unusual discipline.
+Choirs rehearse with urgency.
+Garments once retired return to active duty.
 Even those who normally negotiate punctuality with God arrive on time.

 In Ghana, Easter is not observed.
 It is travelled.